ajanthan/istio-enduser-authentication-with-wso2is/README.md

 # istio-enduser-authentication-with-wso2is
-A guide on how to authenticate endusers in Istio using WSO2 Identity Server
+A guide on how to authenticate endusers in Istio using WSO2 Identity Server.

 ### Prerequists
 1. [Kubernetes](https://kubernetes.io/docs/setup/)